NYU-DiffusionMRI/SMI/README.md

 ## Some advanced usage options
 The code provides some additional flexibility:

 - Batch processing.
-Parameter estimation on multiple datasets with identical protocols, training is done only once and applied to all.
+Parameter estimation for multiple datasets with identical protocols.
+Here the machine learning training is done only once, regression coefficients are stored and applied to all.
-- Variable number of compartments ('IAS', 'EAS', 'FW', 'DOT'), any combination of these is allowed.
+- Variable number of compartments: 'IAS', 'EAS', 'FW', 'DOT'.
+Any combination of these is allowed.
+Only these maps will be outputted.
 - User defined parameter distributions for the training data (for the machine learning estimator that does RotInvs -> kernel).
 - Rician bias correction (to de-bias the DWI before the spherical harmonics fit).
 - **(NOT READY YET)** Output spherical harmonic decomposition of the ODF for fiber tracking (normalized for using it with [MRtrix3](https://mrtrix.readthedocs.io/en/0.3.16/workflows/global_tractography.html)).